-- 1 Turn off the Patient Simulator. - 2 Remove genitalia with the catheterization assembly for easy access. - 3 Disconnect the filter from the right leg and pelvis blood tubes and remove it. - 4 Connect a new filter by reversing the steps above.
+- 1 Turn off the Patient Simulator. - 2 Remove genitalia with the catheterization assembly for easy - 3 Disconnect the filter from the right leg and pelvis blood tubes - 4 Connect a new filter by reversing the steps above.

 Servicing the Patient Simulator